lizadeka/supply-chain-logistics-analytics/README.md

 # 📈 Key DAX Measures

-Some of the measures created during this project include:
+Some of the measures I created during this project include:

 * Total Revenue
 * Gross Profit